bbvadata/Jazz/README.md

 ## Jazz

 Jazz is a lightweight data processing framework, including a web server.
-It provides data persistence and computation capabilities accessible from R and Python and also through a REST API.
+It provides data persistence and computation capabilities accessible through a REST API.

 ## Jazz modules diagram